Toroid-io/amaranth-spacewire-on-litex/README.md

 $ export BUILD_DIR=REPO_PATH/build/BOARD
 ```

+## C application

-Then run `make` in the app directory.
+Then run `make` in the `app-c` directory.
 This will generate the
 `spw_app.bin` binary.
 It can be uploaded to your board with `litex_term`
 with the following command:

 ```shell
 $ litex_term --kernel=spw_app.bin --serial-boot {SERIALPORT}
 ```

+## Rust application

+To build the rust application you must first build the target for your board
+(see above).
+Then you can run `cargo build` in the `app-rs` directory or execute
+one of the make targets available (e.g. `make tangnano9k_app`.

+Executing the application (loading it to the target) can be done running the
+`cargo run -- /dev/ttyUSBX` command from the `app-rs` directory.

+**Note**: You may need to adjust the `SYSTEM_CLOCK_FREQUENCY` constant to match
+your target.

 # Troubleshooting